Abhinav2903/Abhinav2903/README.md

 ### Hi there 👋
-🔭 I’m currently working on Myself
+🔭 I’m currently working on Myself with some new skills too👇👇
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning and working on Flutter and Ionic
-- 👯 I’m looking to collaborate on Projects
+- 👯 I’m looking to collaborate on Data Science Projects
-- 🤔 I’m looking for help with Machine Learning
+- 🤔 I’m looking for guidance with Machine Learning and keen to ready to work on it and have some understanding to
 - 📫 How to reach me: abhinavpareek532@gmail.com
 - [![Abhinav's github stats](https://github-readme-stats.vercel.app/api?username=Abhinav2903)](https://github.com/Abhinav2903/github-readme-stats)
 - [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Abhinav2903)](https://github.com/Abhinav2903/github-readme-stats)